 #5 Autocapture and Virtualization create the ultimate foundation for data trust.

 Untrustworthy data is the root of all evil when it comes to a data-driven product strategy.
 Brian Balfour explains this well – he calls it the Data Wheel of Death.
 “Untrustworthy Data” isn’t very meaningful as a blanket term.
 Instead, we at Heap tend to think about untrustworthy data as 4 distinct categories: Stale Data, Unclear Data, Inaccurate Data, and No Data.
-You can read more about that here.
+You can read more about the four categories of untrustworthy data here.

 Autocapture + Virtualization turns out to be a pretty good antidote to some of the sneakiest and most sinister root causes of Untrustworthy Data.
 Since Autocapture collects event data in its most detailed form, and without any preconceptions about how Events should be set up before Virtualization does its job, a flexible, complete, and trustworthy dataset results.
 From this follows a couple important points.